Jungfrau: Geographic setting

+From the Mönch to the east starts a third impressive ridge with the Gross Fiescherhorn (4049 m) after about 5 km with its impressive, northern Fiescher Wall below it.
+The highest Alpine ridge divides here into two, one leading south and the other roughly to the west as far as the Grimsel Pass in a distance of about 17 km as the crows fly.

 The difference of altitude between the deep valley of Lauterbrunnen (800 m) and the summit is particularly visible from the area of Mürren.
 From the valley floor, west of the massif, the altitude gain is more than 3 km for a horizontal distance of 4.5 km.